snoopryan123/rethinking_climate_damage_regressions/README.md

-# Accounting for Spatial and Temporal Dependence Substantially Widens Uncertainty in Estimates of Extreme-Heat Damages
+# Correcting for Spatial and Temporal Dependence in Estimating the Economic Effect of Extreme Heat

 ## Ryan S. Brill and Abraham J. Wyner